Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

+Following the general argument in Appendix \ref{app:positivity}, enforcing the second law requires that the terms in braces should vanish, giving the FDRs and associated total EPR:

 The FDR for the mechanical DoFs coincides with that of a closed mechanical system discussed in Sec. \ref{sec:mech_closed}, see Eq. \eqref{eq:FDR_mech_closed}.
 This is because, in the present example, we have not included cross-effects between the dissipative force and the external heat flux, although such couplings could, in principle, be incorporated.
-Additionally, the FDR associated with the external heat flux resembles that of interconnected systems introduced in Sec. \ref{sec:inter}, see Eq. \eqref{eq:FDR_inter}.
+Additionally, the FDR associated with the external heat flux resembles that of interconnected systems introduced in Sec. \ref{sec:inter}, see Eq. \eqref{eq:FDR_inter}, corresponding to the discrete Fourier's law.
 In the macroscopic limit, it again converges to the results of nonequilibrium thermodynamics, i.e., the FDR \eqref{eq:FDR_open} is consistent with its macroscopic counterpart given by \cite{GBYo2018}

+In Sec. \ref{sec:LDB_VP} we anticipated that the FDRs obtained through the second law axiom restore LDB by ensuring the identity $\dot{\mathfrak{s}}_m = \dot \Sigma$, and we further demonstrated this result throughout Secs. \ref{sec:mech_closed}-\ref{sec:inter}.
+We now confirm this result in the far from equilibrium setting by providing an explicit demonstration and examining its implications.

-However, the implications of these FDRs extend further.
-By applying the path integral (PI) formulation to the system described by Eqs. \eqref{eq:EoM_open}, one can compute the ratio of probabilities for forward and backward trajectories in the thermodynamic phase space $\Omega$.
+Applying the PI formulation to the system described by Eqs. \eqref{eq:EoM_open}, we compute the ratio of probabilities for forward and backward trajectories in the thermodynamic phase space $\Omega$.
 The inverse of the covariance matrix is of the form

 Let us define the even and odd vectors